openjs-foundation/cross-project-council/GOVERNANCE.md

   by the Voting CPC members each year.

-Due to the bootstrap process, the term for the first year will be shortened such that the initial term for all voting members ends April 30th, 2020.
+Due to the bootstrap process, the term for the first year will be shortened such that the initial term for all voting members ends March 31st, 2020.
-Subsequent terms wil be for a period of 1 year ending the following April 30th.
+Subsequent terms wil be for a period of 1 year ending the following March 31st.

 ## Election process for Non-Impact Voting CPC members